PlainsightAI/legacy-docs/start.md

 ### Add a Landmark Condition
 Landmark - A landmark is a geofence around a certain location.
 It can be a circle, polygonTo add a landmark condition:
-a) Select a project landmark, or
+a) Select a project landmark, or...
-- Add a new landmark
+Add a new landmark

 ![](images/rule_add_new_landmark.png)